Majlanky/majlanky.github.io/_posts/2024-10-31-debezium-connect-with-postgresql.md

 ### Real solution for a real life #4

-I have learned from my mistakes and changed the solution the following way (changes are highlighted by bold):
+I have learned from my mistakes again and changed the solution the following way (changes are highlighted by bold):
 * The same way we split responsibility for data across the microservices, we will split responsibility for CDC between more connectors.
   * In my case I tend to applications maintain connectors, so I can bear connector definitions together with migration scripts in a release
 * Every connector will track one (main) entity